Brunobs13/InformedSearches_ArtificialIntelligence/README.md

 ## Project Structure

 This project includes the following files:
-- `mainef.py`: Initial commit for EfolioB2201529BrunoFerreiraIIA.
+- `mainef.py`: file with the complete code.
 - `mapas.py`: Contains the maps and coordinates for the project.

 ## Instructions for Running the Code